The Nice Girl's Guide to Asking a Guy Out

 What does comfortable mean, exactly?
 Typically, it means you are relatively certain his answer is going to be "yes".

-If you're the type of person to jump off a roof after you've been rejected, then don't ask anyone out.
+If you're the type of person who is deeply stung by rejection, then don't ask anyone out.
 Why put yourself in a situation that's likely to hurt you?

 Asking a guy out is not so much about the answer that he gives you, but more about how you are going to feel, given that answer.
 You can and should put your heart and your welfare first.